 2.8 The codes also provide that members will be held responsible for the form and content of any advertisement, publicity or solicitation:

-- where expressly or impliedly authorised or
+- where expressly or impliedly authorised; or

-3.2 The IG expects DAAs, brokers and other promotors to ensure that they do not mislead potential (but unsuitable) debtors into debt agreements through their advertising and marketing.
+3.2 The IG expects DAAs, trustees, brokers and other promotors to ensure that they do not mislead potential (but unsuitable) debtors into debt agreements through their advertising and promotion.
 This extends to the activities of any third parties working for (or on behalf of) DAAs in promoting debt agreements and/or their services to potential debtors.

 3.5 DAAs should ensure that any commercial arrangements which they enter with third parties for promoting debt agreements and/or their services do not compromise their independence, certification duties and overriding fiduciary obligations to debtors.

-3.6 Upon the IG being informed of any imbalanced advertising that may result in potentially misleading or deceptive conduct, the DAA will be contacted and requested to make amendments to bring the advertisement into line with the professional codes and this practice guideline.
+3.6 Upon the IG being informed of any imbalanced or non-compliant advertising that may result in potentially misleading or deceptive conduct, the DAA will be contacted and requested to make amendments to bring the advertisement into line with the professional codes and this practice guideline.
 The matter may also be referred to ASIC, ACCC and/or PIPA/ARITA for investigation.

-- Debtors to have direct and reliable access to AFSA’s independent website.
+i.
+Debtors to have direct and reliable access to AFSA’s independent website.
 In the past some DAAs have used the phrase or acronym 'AFSA' as Google sponsored advertising.
 This created the potential for users attempting to access the AFSA website to be misled into accessing the DAA’s website.
 Should it come to the IG’s attention that this practice is reoccurring, AFSA will take immediate remedial action.

-- The duties of a DAA and options under the Bankruptcy Act for debtors in financial distress to be clearly and accurately stated in language that is easily understood by the target audience.
+ii.
+The duties of a DAA and options under the Bankruptcy Act for debtors in financial distress to be clearly and accurately stated in language that is easily understood by the target audience.

-- Ensuring confidence in the personal insolvency system and, in particular, the accurate representation of AFSA’s involvement in the debt agreement process.
+iii.
+Ensuring confidence in the personal insolvency system and, in particular, the accurate representation of AFSA’s involvement in the debt agreement process.

-3.8 DAAs are to ensure that they are aware of and comply with the relevant Commonwealth, state and territory legislation when developing and implementing their advertising and marketing.
+3.8 DAAs are to ensure that they are aware of and comply with the relevant Commonwealth, State and Territory legislation when developing and implementing their advertising and marketing.

 3.9 It is important to acknowledge that advertisements may be misleading or deceptive even when there is no such intention.
-DAAs, brokers and other promotors should therefore consider how their advertising and marketing may be interpreted or how it may affect the person receiving the message.
+DAAs, trustees, brokers and other promotors should therefore consider how their advertising and marketing may be interpreted or how it may affect the person receiving the message.
 This involves understanding the target audience and appreciating their backgrounds, vulnerabilities, circumstances and understanding of the financial environment.

-4.3 AFSA recommends the regulatory and consumer law guides referred to at the end of this document for specific representations and conduct that has been held to be false, misleading or deceptive.
-These guides should be read carefully by DAAs, brokers and other promoters of debt agreements to ensure that they understand their legal obligations under consumer law.
+4.3 AFSA recommends the regulatory and consumer law guides referred to at the end of this document for specific representations and conduct which has been held to be false, misleading or deceptive.
+These guides should be read carefully by DAAs, trustees, brokers and other promoters of debt agreements to ensure that they understand their legal obligations under consumer law.

 4.4 Common ways in which advertising and marketing of debt agreements and related services may mislead or deceive include (but are not limited to):